 If you were directed to this website through a link to a very specific subject, such as Integrator 2012, I suggest you check my Software, Hardware, and Retroware pages which have handy links to filter my WordPress.com posts by subject: hopefully that should allow you to get to the articles that are most relevant to your visit here 🙂

-At work I am a Senior DevOps Engineer so I get to work with the latest technologies and open-source software such as Ansible, Docker, Kubernetes, Helm, and Rancher 2.x, within a VMware virtual platform.
+At work I am a DevOps Engineer so I get to work with the latest technologies and open-source software such as Terraform, Ansible, Docker, Kubernetes, Helm, within an AWS-based platform.
 However, in my private time I enjoy retro-computing: my projects are often related to the Commodore 64.
 The latter was the first programmable home computer I had when I was a teenager.
-My passion for this system has only grown over time to the point that I designed both new hardware interfaces and software for it.
+My passion for this system has only grown over time, to the point that I designed both new hardware interfaces and software for it.
 You can find a few more details around here and within my WordPress.com blog.

 From an education/background perspective I should mention that I hold a Master’s Degree in Electronics Engineering and I am specialized in the design of electronic medical equipment.
 However, my thesis was worked at within the Department of Electronic Measurements of the University of Naples “Federico II”, where I developed part of the analog interface and the whole firmware for accurate distance measurements by means of ultrasonic echo detection.
 An accurate detection of the on-set point of the ultrasonic echo was achieved by using a Discrete Kalman Filter, implemented on a Microchip DSP.

 After obtaining my Masters Degree I completed a five-month Network and Network Security post-graduate course that gave me a better view of the TCP/IP stack, of the PKI infrastructure, and of Security Hardening methods for computer networks.
 Most of the Networking material I became familiar with during the course formed the basis of Cisco’s “CCNA” curriculum.